The Rhythm Boys: Discography

-A broadcast of The Rhythm Boys singing "Everything's Agreed Upon" on the Walter O'Keefe Show from May 1930 exists and is available on YouTube.
+A broadcast of the Rhythm Boys singing "Everything's Agreed Upon" on the Walter O'Keefe Show from May 1930 exists and is available on YouTube.

 Reunions

 Harry Barris made regular appearances in Crosby's films over the next 13 years.
 The Rhythm Boys reunited briefly to appear on the Paul Whiteman Presents radio show broadcast on July 4, 1943, when they sang "Mississippi Mud".

-Trivia
+Sidelight

 Harry Barris was the uncle of television personality and producer Chuck Barris.